 Nadia is co-founder and clarinettist in the prizewinning ensemble, the London Myriad Ensemble.
 As winners of the 2nd International Israeli Music Competition in 2009, the ensemble was interviewed and performed live on BBC Radio 3’s ‘In Tune’ programme, and gave a recital at the Purcell Room, London.
 With a keen interest in commissioning new works for wind ensemble, several new pieces have been written for them, and they have performed at prestigious venues, including St. Martin-in-the-Fields, Fairfield Halls, St. James’ Piccadilly and the residence of the British High Commissioner in the Seychelles.
 They regularly participate in education and outreach work and their successful ‘Wind Ensembles with the London Myriads’ course at Benslow Music Trust has been running three times a year since 2010.

 When not performing, Nadia works as a woodwind teacher in schools, music centres and privately in the London area.
+She is also a music examiner for Trinity Guildhall.
 Outreach work has included working in Nairobi as a tutor for the Kenya National Youth Orchestra and as project co-ordinator for the ‘Music for Life’ project, supported by the Concordia Foundation, to support music tuition for the some of the poorest of Kenya’s children in the slum school of Korogocho.
 Nadia has devised and run music courses, such as the ‘South East Clarinet Day’ for amateur and student clarinettists, and she also has experience of running music classes for babies and toddlers as a Monkey Music teacher.